Classification of one dimensional dynamical systems by countable structures: Interval dynamical systems

 Since $A_1$ has countable vertical sections and it is Borel we conclude using Proposition~\ref{borelclosure} that $A_2=\bigcup_{f\in C(I)}(\{f\}\times \Cl(A_{1,f})) $ is Borel as well.
 Consequently $A_3=\{(f, x)\colon x\in E_f\}= (C(I)\times \mathbb Q)\setminus A_2$ is Borel.
 By Lemma~\ref{Borelimage} we conclude that all the sets $A_{n+1}=A_n\cup A_n^\rightarrow\cup A_n^\leftarrow$, $n\geq 3$ are Borel.
 Finally $A=A_1\cup \bigcup_{n\geq 3} A_n$ is a Borel set. \end{proof}

 \begin{theorem} The orientation preserving conjugacy of interval dynamical systems is Borel bireducible to the $S_\infty$-universal orbit equivalence relation. \end{theorem}

-\begin{proof} By the result of \cite[Section 4.2]{Hjorth} conjugacy of interval homeomophisms is Borel bireducible to the $S_\infty$-universal orbit equivalence relation.
-Hence especially the $S_\infty$-universal orbit equivalence relation is Borel reducible to conjugacy of interval dynamical systems.
+\begin{proof} By the result of \cite[Section 4.2]{Hjorth} orientation preserving conjugacy of increasing interval homeomorphisms is Borel bireducible to the $S_\infty$-universal orbit equivalence relation.
+Hence especially the $S_\infty$-universal orbit equivalence relation is Borel reducible to increasing conjugacy of orientation preserving interval dynamical systems.

 Let us argue for the converse.
 The set $A$ from Lemma~\ref{Borel} is Borel and it has nonempty and countable vertical sections.
-Hence by the Lusin-Novikov selection theorem we can find Borel functions $F_n\colon C(I)\to I$ such that $\bigcup F_n=A$.
+Hence by the Lusin-Novikov selection theorem we can find Borel mappings $F_n\colon C(I)\to I$ such that $\bigcup F_n=A$.
 Since all the vertical sections are infinite we can additionally suppose that for every pair $(f,x)\in A$ there is exactly one $n\in\mathbb N$ satisfying $F_n(f)=x$.
 Let